gautamayush12/qmoney-portfolio-manager/README.md

-# qmoney-portfolio-manager
-Java Spring Boot application to analyze client stock portfolios, fetch historical data, compute annualized returns, and visualize performance.

-QMoney Portfolio Manager
+🚀 QMoney Portfolio Manager

 QMoney Portfolio Manager is a Java backend library for analyzing and managing user stock portfolios.
 It fetches historical stock data from APIs, computes annualized returns, and sorts stocks based on performance.
-The project is designed to be modular and extensible, allowing integration of multiple data providers and advanced portfolio analytics.
+Built with modular and extensible design, it makes adding new stock data providers seamless!

-Features
+✨ Features

-Read and process user trades from a JSON file.
+📁 Read User Trades from JSON:

+Deserialize JSON files containing historical trades.

+Extract stock symbols and trade details for processing.

+📊 Fetch Historical Stock Prices via REST APIs:

+Tiingo API integration.

-Fetch historical stock prices from Tiingo via REST APIs (and can be extended to other providers like Alpha Vantage).
+Easily extendable to other providers like Alpha Vantage.

-Compute annualized returns for user portfolios.

-Sort stocks based on closing price.

-Extensible and modular design using interfaces and the Factory Method pattern:

-Separate interfaces for stock data providers.

-Factory methods to create instances of different providers without changing core logic.

-Enables adding new APIs or changing providers easily.

-Graceful handling of errors and exceptions in stock data processing.
+📈 Compute Annualized Returns:

+Calculate portfolio performance over time using accurate financial formulas.

+🔢 Sort Stocks by Closing Price:

+Get ascending or descending order of stock performance for analysis.

+🏗 Factory Method Design Pattern:

+Core logic interacts with interfaces, not concrete implementations.

+Swap or add new stock data providers without changing main code.

+Encourages scalability and maintainability.

+💾 Data Serialization & Deserialization:

+Handle JSON efficiently with Jackson.

+Support for Java 8 LocalDate and other date/time formats.

+⚠ Error Handling & Robustness:

+Gracefully handle missing or malformed data.

+Handle API failures, rate-limits, and invalid responses.

+🔄 Refactoring & Modularization:

+Code is organized in packages and interfaces for clean architecture.

+Extensible to new features or analytics calculations.

+📚 Portfolio Analysis Ready for Frontend Integration:

+All calculations and data structures are prepared for visualization in frontend apps.

-Technologies Used
+🛠 Technologies Used

 Java 21

 Spring Boot

-Jackson (jackson-databind, jackson-datatype-jsr310)
+Jackson (JSON parsing)

 REST API (RestTemplate)